rentasad/airportDatabase/README.md

 # airportDatabase
-Download Airport.csv from https://ourairports.com/data, parse it and insert it into a mysql database V 0.1.0-Snapshot
+Download all Airport CSVs from https://ourairports.com/data, parse it and insert it into a mysql database V 0.1.0-Snapshot

 # How to use